Eunah Lee, Ph.D.

 • “In the Name of Awareness: Audience, Venue, and the Politics of Witnessing Human Rights Violation” coauthored with Laura Barberán Reinares, Meridians: Feminism, Race, Transnationalism, Duke University Press, 2025, (forthcoming).

-• “Narrative of Traumatic Memory in Spirits’ Homecoming (2016) and Tuning Fork (2014)” Asian Cinema, Volume 35, Issue1, 2024 (forthcoming).
+• "Narrative of traumatic memory in Spirits’ Homecoming (2016) and Tuning Fork (2014)", Asian Cinema, online first, (Vol. 35, Issue 1, 2024).

 • “Love and Horror: In Bong Joon-Ho’s Mother and Lee Chang-Dong’s Poetry” in Philosophy, Film, and The Dark Side of Interdependence, edited by Jonathan Beever (Lanham, MD: Lexington Books, 2020).